 Students who have been admitted to the Division of Continuing Education may apply for financial aid.
+Students who do not have 60 or more transferable credits must have a high school diploma or equivalent.
+Financial aid is available for summer, fall and spring semesters as summer is the beginning of each academic year.
 Eligibility for all types of financial aid is determined by completion of the Free Application for Federal Student Aid (FAFSA), the Linfield Application for Financial Aid (LAFA), and the student’s Academic Plan.
 A student’s financial aid award is based on the FAFSA information and the amount of credits on the Academic Plan.
 The financial aid award may be revised if there is a change in the student’s enrollment.
 The following financial aid programs are available to DCE students.

 The Federal Pell Grant Program awards money directly from the federal government to eligible undergraduate students.
 Students are notified of their eligibility when they receive the Student Aid Report (SAR).
 The amount of the grant is determined by the number of hours enrolled and federal funding levels.

-This grant is administered on a need basis by the Oregon Student Assistance Commission and is available to Oregon resident undergraduate students who are enrolled at least half time.
+This grant is administered on a need basis by the Oregon Student Access Commission and is available to Oregon resident undergraduate students who are enrolled at least half time.
 Half time is defined as at least 6 semester credits each during Fall and Spring semesters.
-Eligibility is determined from the Oregon Student Assistance Commission.
+Eligibility is determined from the Oregon Student Access Commission.

 Eligible students enrolled at least half-time may borrow long-term, low-interest loans from the Federal Direct Loan Program.
 Freshmen are eligible for a maximum loan amount of $5500; sophomores $6500; juniors and seniors $7500.
 Students who are considered independent by federal regulations (see FAFSA instructions) may be eligible for an additional unsubsidized loan: $4000 for freshmen/sophomores and $5000 for juniors/seniors.
 Federal Direct Subsidized Stafford Loans are available to students who show financial need by government guidelines.
 Interest will be paid by the federal government while students maintain at least half-time enrollment status.
 In order to maintain loan deferment status, students must complete 6 credits during Fall semester and 6 during Spring semester.
 Summer and Winter terms do not affect eligibility for loan deferment.
 Federal Direct Unsubsidized Stafford Loans are available to students who do not show financial need by government guidelines.
 Students may defer both the principal and interest payment of their unsubsidized loans while enrolled in at least 6 credits per semester.